stevegrunwell/building-for-php-cli/slides.md

 Note:

-There are two major functions you should be aware with:
+There are two major functions you should be aware of:

 1. `escapeshellcmd()` escapes any meta-characters that could be used to chain other commands
 2. `escapeshellarg()` escapes individual arguments and options and should *always* be used with user data